PACE-RAG: Patient-Aware Contextual and Evidence-Constrained RAG for Clinical Drug Recommendation

-\paragraph{Sparse vesus dense retrieval.} We compared our setting dense retrieval (vector embeddings) against a sparse retrieval (BM25).
+We compared our setting dense retrieval (vector embeddings) against a sparse retrieval (BM25).
 As summarized in Table~\ref{tab:method_retrieval}, dense retrieval consistently outperforms sparse retrieval across all metrics.
 These results confirm that the semantic-aware embeddings provide more relevant and contextually rich patient evidence than literal keyword matching.